-The listed issuer should not generalise the disclosure on utilisation of proceeds by stating that the entire sale proceeds are to be used for "working capital purposes".
-The amount to be utilised for working capital purposes should commensurate with the listed issuer's level of operations.
-The listed issuer should provide further elaboration on the breakdown of the utilisation such as -
+The listed issuer should not generalize the disclosure on utilization of proceeds by stating that the entire sale proceeds are to be used for "working capital purposes".
+The amount to be utilized for working capital purposes should be commensurate with the listed issuer's level of operations.
+The listed issuer should provide further elaboration on the breakdown of the utilization such as -

-- amount for working capital of the existing business - amount for capital expenditure or future investments - amount for distribution to shareholders

-13 See Appendix 10B, Part A, paragraph 14(c) of the Main LR and Appendix 10B, Part A, paragraph 15(c) of the ACE LR.
-2.6 Likewise, we believe it would be helpful to list the basic information to be included in listed issuers' announcements of the following specific events, as reference for listed issuers.
+- amount for working capital of the existing business - amount for capital expenditure or future investments - amount for distribution to shareholders - 2.6 Likewise, we believe it would be helpful to list the basic information to be included in listed issuers' announcements of the following specific events, as reference for listed issuers.
 These examples are aimed at providing guidance to listed issuers on embracing the disclosure principles which are premised on accuracy, clarity and completeness, to enable informed investments.